 Nutrition and Health: We evaluate how agriculture contributes to nutritional and health outcomes now and in the future.

 Sustainable Livestock Systems: We identify ways to sustainably harness pasture systems for crop and livestock production.

 Farming, Livelihoods and the Environment: We develop approaches to improve food systems, locally and globally.

-Agri-food System Innovation: We identify and design ways of strengthening innovation processes, practices and polices to improve the social, environmental and economic performance of agri-food systems.
+Agri-food System Innovation: We identify and design ways of strengthening innovation processes, practices and policies to improve the social, environmental and economic performance of agri-food systems.